mrtncls/netdata-on-balena-test/README.md

 Issues:

-- Flacky cgroup graphs.
+- Flaky cgroup graphs.
 Sometimes available sometimes not
 - Balena hostname not used by netdata